 - A traffic signal study is required for the entrance with Atlanta Highway due to the size of this proposed development.
 GDOT approval will also be needed.
-If a traffic signal is warranted, the developer will be required to pay for all costs associated with equipment, construction, and materials. - We will also require that street connections with the development are made at Dakota Drive and Whitetail Way. - In contrast to the preliminary site plan, the segment of Street 'B' (shown to be public) east of the roundabout is now shown to have diagonal onstreet parking.
-This arrangement is not deemed to be safe and the additional pavement area and striping needs over those of parallel parking is an increased maintenance burden. - If Street 'B' is to be public, it needs a cul-de-sac at the eastern end to facilitate vehicles being able to turn around without backing up. - Per the preliminary review, the binding plan needs to demonstrate that the driveway separation requirements between adjacent driveways and between driveways and adjacent street intersections of the ACC Driveway Ordinance will be met.
-According to the lot dimensions shown, they will not.
+If a traffic signal is warranted, the developer will be required to pay for all costs associated with equipment, construction, and materials. - We will also require that street connections with the development are made at Dakota Drive and Whitetail Way. - TPW's concerns about appropriate and safe driveway separations along public rights-of-way have not been resolved.
+In particular the townhomes along Street C would not meet the requirements of 7-2-7.
+There are a few corner lots that do not meet the separation requirements of 7-2-7 as well.